-Today’s header image was created by Jamie.
+Today’s header image was created by Jay.
 It’s a photo of my NES Advantage Stick

 Talk about a handicap